What is a Debt Service Coverage Ratio? Why is it important?

 Debt Service Coverage Ratio = $250,000/$132,000= 1.89

-In certain cases it is necessary for a lender to look at your monthly DSCR.
+In certain cases, a lender must look at your monthly DSCR.
 This would apply to businesses that have been in business for less than a year, or those applying for a short-term loan.
 Monthly DSCR will give a lender a more accurate view of your finances.
 Monthly DSCR follows the same formula as annual DSCR.

 What if you have a bad DSCR?

-What should you do if you find yourself in the position of a less than desirable DSCR when your business is in need of a loan?
+What should you do if you find yourself in the position of a less than desirable DSCR when your business needs a loan?
 Here are a few areas for you to investigate:

-- I Can you increase your business revenue?.
-And while that may sound impossible,first see whether there any costs you can cut.
+- Can you increase your business revenue?.
+And while that may sound impossible, first see whether there are any costs you can cut.
 Consider speaking with your landlord to decrease rent, or look into alternate, less expensive staffing plans.

 - Can you increase the cost of your service?
 If you own commercial property, could you increase your tenant’s rent?
 Or if you sell a product or service, could you increase the price?
 Are there any contracts that you can renegotiate?